CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/using_ami_ametv1.6.md

 sudo systemctl restart apache2
 ```

-Start the mariadb
+### Start the mariadb

 ```
 sudo systemctl start mariadb
 ```

-Test connection to the web server by changing the IP address to the public IP address for your instance.
+### Test connection to the web server

+Change the IP address to the public IP address for your instance in this example.

 ```
 http://54.144.167.199:443/querygen_aq.php
 ```

-## Load modules
+### Load modules

 Change to the c-shell